What is a Central Air Conditioner? Important Details You Should Know

 - Ducts also serve as the air tunnels to several spaces inside your home.

-- There is also a refrigerant or the substance
+- There is also a refrigerant or substance.

 Benefits of Using Central Air Conditioner